fenago/machine-learning/readme.md

 these topics is very useful for learning machine learning, I strongly believe that they are not absolutely necessary.
 What is needed to understand machine learning is a visual mind, an intuition of basic probability, and a strong desire to learn.
-In this book, I present machine learning as a series of exercises of increasing difficulty, in which the final goal is to teach a computer how to take a particular decision.
-Each chapter is dedicated to a different machine learning algorithm, and is focused in one use-case of this algorithm, such as spam detection, language analysis, image recognition, and so on.
+In this course, I present machine learning as a series of exercises of increasing difficulty, in which the final goal is to teach a computer how to take a particular decision.
+Each lab is dedicated to a different machine learning algorithm, and is focused in one use-case of this algorithm, such as spam detection, language analysis, image recognition, and so on.